andreav/swgit/doc/readme/_build/text/readme.arch.txt

 **0. Branches and tags**

-   Please refere to *References* for a detailed description.
+   Please refer to *References* for a detailed description.

 **1. INT/develop**